zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-2-create-flow/lab-2-create-flow.md

 10. Click **Save** to persist changes.

-## Task 3: Add the PO Record to DB activity
+## Task 3: Add the ADW invoke activity
 Add the Oracle Autonomous Data Warehouse Adapter invoke to the integration canvas.

 1. Hover you cursor over the **+** sign that is displayed after the trigger activity in the integration canvas.
 Click the **+** sign and select the ADW connection created in Lab 1.